-Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact I. AESTHETICS - Except as provided in Public the project: Resources Code Secti on 21099, would a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including but not limited to trees, rock outcroppings, and historic buildings within a state scenic highway? c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
+, Issues Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact I. AESTHETICS - Except as provided in Public the project: Resources Code Section on 21099, would a) Have a substantial adverse effect on a scenic vista? b) Substantially damage scenic resources, including but not limited to trees, rock outcroppings, and historic buildings within a state scenic highway? c) In non-urbanized areas, substantially degrade the existing visual character or quality of public views of the site and its surroundings?
 (Public views are those that are experienced from a publicly accessible vantage point).
 If the project is in an urbanized area, would the project conflict with applicable zoning and other regulations governing scenic quality? d) Create a new source of substantial light or glare, which will adversely affect day or nighttime views in the area?
-S UBSTANTIATION: (Check if project is locate Route listed in the General F the view-sh ed of any Scenic San Bernardino Countywide Plan, approved Octol Bernardino Countywide Plan Draft EIR; San Be ernardino (• a) Have a substantial adverse effect on a scenic vista?)
-The Project Site is located within the City of unincorporated Community of Bloomington, Sar single-family residences to the east; a school to single-family residences to the west, and a Countywide Plan (adopted November 27, 2020 the vicinity of the Project Site.
-The Project Site and is zoned General Commercial (BL/CG-SProposed Project would be an allowable use.
-To maintain the maximum height limit of 60 feet n Bernardin the north; mobile ho i) does not has a land SCp).
-With he Propose o County.
-It commercial me park to identify a so use categoral cat is surroun, vacant la the soutle cenic vistary of Comrof the CU vould be re ded by nd and h.
-The within mercial P, the equired
+SI JBSTANTIATION: (Check ☐ if project is locat Route listed in the General F he view-she ed of any Scenic Bernardino Countywide Plan, approved Octol Bernardino Countywide Plan Draft EIR; San Be • • a) Have a substantial adverse effect on a scenic vista?
+Journey Dov oropinone 0000 The Project Site is located within the City of Rialto Sphere of Influence, in the unincorporated Community of Bloomington, San Bernardino County.
+It is surrounded by single-family residences to the east; a school to the north; commercial, vacant land and single-family residences to the west, and a mobile home park to the south.
+The Countywide Plan (adopted November 27, 2020) does not identify a scenic vista within the vicinity of the Project Site.1 The Project Site has a land use category of Commercial and is zoned General Commercial (BL/CG-SCp).
+With approval of the CUP, the Proposed Project would be an allowable use.
+The Proposed Project would be required to maintain the maximum height limit of 60 feet, as is allowed within the BL/CG-SCp b) Substantially damage scenic resources, including but not limited to trees, rock outcroppings, and historic buildings within a state scenic highway?

 1 San Bernardino Countywide Plan.
-Adopted November 27, 2020. http://countywideplan.com/wp-content/uploads/2020/08/CWP_PolicyPlan_PubHrngDraft_HardCopy_2020_July.pdf.
+Adopted November 27, 2020. http://countywideplan.com/wpcontent/uploads/2020/08/CWP_PolicyPlan_PubHrngDraft_HardCopy_2020_July.pdf.
 Accessed December 17, 2020.